 IoT is a concept that allows applications and objects to talk to and connect with each other using the Internet even if they use different technologies.
 The Internet is the structure, the glue, that holds IoT together.

-IoT enables TV, lights, speakers, washing machines, kettles, vacuums, baby cameras to work with simple tap of your iPhone or by speech (in the case of Amazon Echo and other similar devices).
+IoT enables TV, lights, speakers, washing machines, kettles, vacuums, baby cameras to work with a simple tap of your iPhone or by speech (in the case of Amazon Echo and other similar devices).

 It is likely that IoT will change the way we live, for the better, without us necessarily realising it.
 The economic projections are significant: